Skip to content

 In practice, most participators are company shareholders entitled to dividends or the company’s capital upon its winding-up

 However, a creditor can also be a participator in certain circumstances where they have similar rights as shareholders.
-A common example would be the holders of preference shares with a right to fixed dividend payments but no voting rights.
+A common example is holders of preference shares, which have a right to fixed dividend payments but no voting rights.
 Even though they hold shares, the law considers these participators creditors, not shareholders.

 Exceptions